Make an Appointment

 The outside world does not operate on “Berkeley Time.”
 The Career Center is here to help prepare you for that world, and showing up on time for appointments is considered appropriate, conscientious and professional.
 If you schedule an appointment at the same time a class ends, you will most likely be late to the appointment.
 To prevent this, try scheduling the appointment when you know you do not have back-to-back commitments or communicate with your counselor ahead of time to determine if she/he is able to accommodate a later start time.

-- No-shows will be cleared on January 1 and August 1 and will not carry over.
+No-shows will be cleared on January 1 and August 1 and will not carry over to the next semester

-- By scheduling an appointment with our office, you agree to the policies outlined here.
+By scheduling an appointment with our office, you agree to the policies outlines here.

 - There is a separate policy for no-show appointments for On Campus Interviews.
 You can refer to that policy here.